Coastal Dune Habitat Restoration Projects

-Dune Restoration Efforts to Potentially Expand in the Park
+Dune Restoration Efforts to Expand in the Park

 Since 2001, the Seashore has been working on a series of coastal dune restoration projects near Abbott's Lagoon to remove non-native, invasive plant species such as European beachgrass and iceplant.
 Native dune habitat in the Seashore provides critical habitat for four federally listed, and several additional rare and unique, species of plants and animals, as well as some of the largest expanses of two rare native dune plant communities remaining in California.

 In 2009, the National Park Service completed an Environment Assessment (EA) (4,607 KB PDF) for the Abbott's Lagoon Coastal Dune Restoration Project.
-Through this process, the Seashore intends to build upon the EA that was prepared for the Abbott's Lagoon Coastal Dune Restoration Project and expand the scope of its analysis to cover potential restoration efforts in other dune areas throughout the park.
-This new programmatic Environmental Assessment will also incorporate the public scoping and analysis information gathered and included in the earlier 2009 document.
-The information will be updated to reflect advances in knowledge or restoration methods, as well as additional concerns or issues raised by the public.
+In 2012, the Seashore began to build upon the EA that was prepared for the Abbott's Lagoon Coastal Dune Restoration Project and expand the scope of its analysis to cover potential restoration efforts in other dune areas throughout the park.
+This Coastal Dune Restoration Environmental Assessment was released for public comment on Friday, January 9, 2015.

 The end of the comment period is Monday, February 9, 2015.

 If you have any questions regarding this process, please contact Lorraine Parsons, Wetlands Ecologist, at 415-464-5193, or by email.
 We appreciate your participation in the process.